jkreiss/RSA-Product-Picker/README.md

 5. Then pull

 This will update anywhere in the code where local changes have not been made.

-If it's not working, in the bottom right of the pycharm window theres a box with >_ in it called terminal, run these commands in this order:
+If it's not working, either revert local changes by going *File>Local History>Show History* and reverting them from there or open the terminal (in the bottom left of the pycharm window theres a box with >_ in it called terminal) and run these commands in this order:

 `git fetch origin` \
 `git reset --hard origin/main` \
 `git pull origin main`

-But it's probably easier to just delete the folder and reclone it
+**But it's probably easier to just delete the folder and reclone it**